samyAlliche/deepcut/README.md

     ```

 3.  **Create your environment file:**
     You will need a to create a Postgresql DB on Prisma in order to use this.
 Enter all the variables needed in your .env file.
+SYNC_SECRET is a variable you can chose yourself, as long as it's the same in the Backend and Frontend.

     ```bash
     POSTGRES_URL="*****"
     PRISMA_DATABASE_URL="*****"
     PRISMA_DATABASE_URL="*****"
     YOUTUBE_API_KEY="*****"
+    SYNC_SECRET="*****"
     NODE_ENV="development"
     ```